5 Steps to Make Those Cell Phone Bytes Less Painful

 Most students have a cell phone and many are probably on their parents’ plan.
 For those who are not, trying to figure out how to get the best deal on a phone plan can be stressful.
 This article takes a look at different options that can help your students save.

-We all know the big four cell phone providers — AT&T, Verizon, T-Mobile, and Sprint.
+We all know the big three cell phone providers — AT&T, Verizon, and T-Mobile.
 These companies spend billions on marketing each year.
 Anyone watch the Super Bowl?
-T-Mobile ran three minutes of commercials, totaling $30 million in ad money.
+One year, T-Mobile ran three minutes of commercials, totaling $30 million in ad spend.
 That’s a drop in the bucket for a big wireless company.
 They’re all vying for our business, so playing them against one another — or even going with a smaller provider — could save you a hefty chunk of change each month.
 That, in turn, will snowball into even greater savings over the course of the year.

 1. Know What You Care About Most